 A new approach

-These investigations are the first attempt to determine the environmental water requirements for the region by explicitly linking ecological and hydrological (water) requirements.
+These investigations are the first attempt to determine the water for the environment requirements for the region by explicitly linking ecological and hydrological (water) requirements.

-Past attempts to determine an environmental water target for the site, although based on the best available knowledge, suggested targets in the form of a single volume or combinations of a few volumes.
+Past attempts to determine water for the environment targets for the site, although based on the best available knowledge, suggested targets in the form of a single volume or combinations of a few volumes.
 Also the ecological outcomes were often inferred rather than directly tested or modelled, and the trade-offs were not fully described.

 Recent research within the region and tools such as hydrological and ecological response models, mean a more-rigorous approach can now be applied to this important question.

-Dr Rebecca Lester of Deakin University (formerly of Flinders University), Professor Peter Fairweather of Flinders University, Dr Kerri Muller of Kerri Muller NRM, and Dr Theresa Heneker and Jason Higham from the department, with assistance from local experts, have worked together to investigate the environmental water requirements of the region using this new approach.
+Dr Rebecca Lester of Deakin University (formerly of Flinders University), Professor Peter Fairweather of Flinders University, Dr Kerri Muller of Kerri Muller NRM, and Dr Theresa Heneker and Jason Higham from the department, with assistance from local experts, have worked together to investigate the water for the environment requirements of the region using this new approach.

 How the water requirements were determined